 The IELTS General Training test is best suited for individuals looking to work in an English-speaking country or gain work experience or professional training.

 You can either sign up for the IELTS online or register by post.
 To begin, you have to choose your test center.
 Once you have done this, you will be directed to a page where you can register and pay for your IELTS test.

 If you prefer to apply via post, you will have to download and fill the IELTS application form, before submitting it to the nearest IELTS center.

 Once your application has been processed, you will receive a mail confirming the date and time of your written and spoken IELTS test.

-To take the IELTS exam, you will have to pay a fee of Rs.
-12,650 for the pen and paper-based test, and Rs.
-13,300 for the computer-delivered test.
+To take the IELTS exam (academic and general training), you will have to pay a fee of Rs.
+14,000 for the pen and paper-based test as well as the computer-delivered test.
+If you are writing the IELTS for UK visas and immigration, you will have to pay a fee of Rs.
+15,050.
 There are a variety of options to pay for the test.
 You can pay via credit card, debit card, net banking, payment wallets, demand drafts or cash.

 Please note that some of the Indian centers do not accept cash or credit and debit cards.